 - In the navigation pane, choose Directories.

-- Choose the Directory ID to open the Directory details page.
+- Choose the Directory ID of your directory.

 Confirm that you can resolve the domain name from the instance

-To confirm that you can resolve the domain name from your instance, run one of the following commands:
+To confirm that you can resolve the domain name from your instance, run one of the following commands based on your command line.

 Resolve-DnsName domainname